 The users can then respond to these polls with their inputs and the data so collected is used as a basis for designing policies.

 Businesses have a lot of gain from NLP chatbots.
 The advantages are galore as follows:

 - Available 24×7; the only downtime will be in case of scheduled server maintenance or for any upgrades.

 - Can handle multiple customers seamlessly which humans cannot, limited only by server capability.

-- Saves money for the business by handling the task of hundreds of customer service agents, thus reducing the need for actual people down to a tenth of the original.
+- Saves money for the business by handling the task, thus reducing the need for actual people.

-- Relatively better customer satisfaction as the resolution to issues is immediate and there is no ambiguity and confusion in the case of NLP chatbots.
+- Better customer satisfaction as the resolution to issues is immediate and there is no ambiguity and confusion in the case of NLP chatbots.